Chapter 5 Bayesian hierarchical models

 plot(fit_N400_h, nvariables = 6)

 We are now half-way to what is sometimes called the “maximal” hierarchical model (Barr et al. 2013).
 This usually refers to a model with all the by-participant and by-items group-level variance components allowed by the experimental design and a full variance covariance matrix for all the group-level parameters.
-Not all variance components are allowed by the experimental design: in particular, between-group manipulations cannot have variance components.
+Not all variance components are allowed by the experimental design; in particular, between-group manipulations cannot have variance components.
 For example, even if we assume that the working memory capacity of the subjects might affect the N400, we cannot measure how working memory affects the subjects differently.

 When we refer to a full variance-covariance matrix, we mean a variance-covariance matrix where all the elements (variances and covariances) are non-zero.
-In our previous model, for example, the variance-covariance matrix \(\boldsymbol{\Sigma_u}\) was full because no element was zero.
-If we assume no correlation between group-level intercept and slope, it would mean to have zeros in the diagonal of the matrix and this would render the model to be identical to \(M_{v}\) defined in section 5.2.3; if we assume that also the bottom right element (\(\tau^2\)) is zero, the model would turn into a varying intercept model (in brms
+In our previous model, for example, the variance-covariance matrix Σu was full because no element was zero.
+If we assume no correlation between group-level intercept and slope, there would need to be zeros in the diagonal of the matrix, and this would render the model identical to Mv defined in section 5.2.3.
+If we also assume that the bottom right element (τ2) is zero, the model would turn into a varying intercept model (in brms

 formula n400 ~ c_cloze + (1 | subj)